robi12issv/Proiect_TESTARE_AUTOMATA/README.md

     And I submit the request again
     Then I should see the products in that range

+    First, the upper price limit will be entered, followed by pressing the "Apply Price Filter" button.
+Then, the lower price limit will be entered, and the "Apply Price Filter" button will be pressed again.

+ # Scenario: By brand
-    #brand_page -- brand_steps
+          brand_page -- brand_steps
-  Scenario: By brand                                                      This scenario involves navigating to the page of the searched products, applying a brand filter, and verifying if after applying the filter, the page contains other products as well.
     Given I am on the product page
     When I choose the brand
     Then I should see the products of that brand

+    This scenario involves navigating to the page of the searched products, applying a brand filter, and verifying if after applying the filter, the page contains other products as well.

 Feature: Adding products to cart

-     #cart_page -- cart_steps
-  Scenario: Adding the product from the product page                        It will navigate to the page with the searched products, then navigate to the product page, identify the add-to-cart button, and implement the action.
+ # Scenario: Adding the product from the product page
+          cart_page -- cart_steps
     Given I am on the chargers page
     When I find the suitable product
     And I add it to cart
     Then I see cart page

-   #cart_page -- cart_steps
+    It will navigate to the page with the searched products, then navigate to the product page, identify the add-to-cart button, and implement the action.

-  Scenario: Adding the product from all the products page                   This scenario tests, using the same methods, adding a product to the cart directly from the page with all the products found after the search.
+ # Scenario: Adding the product from all the products page
+            cart_page -- cart_steps
     Given I am on the chargers page
     When I add it to cart
     Then I see cart page

-    #cart_brand_page -- cart_brand_steps
-  Scenario: Adding to cart after brand sorting                              The third scenario tests adding a product to the cart after filtering based on the brand of the products.
+    This scenario tests, using the same methods, adding a product to the cart directly from the page with all the products found after the search.

+ # Scenario: Adding to cart after brand sorting
+          cart_brand_page -- cart_brand_steps
     Given I am on the chargers page
     When I sort the products
     And I find the suitable product
     And I add it to cart
     Then I see cart page

+    The third scenario tests adding a product to the cart after filtering based on the brand of the products.